International Paper

 154. Progress on commitment to eliminate gender related discrimination with regards to employment?

 The company reports that it provides training on a code of conduct that covers discrimination-related policies.
-However, the information is limited and not externally verified.
+However, the information is limited, between two and five years old and not externally verified.

 -